Azie88/Gradio-ML-classification-model-app-deployment/README.md

       python app.py

-  - Go to your browser at the following address :
+  - Go to your browser at the following IP address :

       http://localhost:7860